This Is TimberTech

 If you are trying to choose between decking materials, you have to consider the upfront cost versus the total cost of ownership.
 Wood decking costs less than composite and PVC upfront, but it costs almost double to own over the life of the deck.

-By all comparisons, capped composite decking offers the best in total cost of ownership, and that’s not even including all of the benefits you’ll enjoy by choosing this highly durable, low-maintenance decking product.
+By all comparisons, capped composite decking offers the best in the total cost of ownership, and that’s not even including all of the benefits you’ll enjoy by choosing this highly durable, low-maintenance decking product.